jimhester/knitrBootstrap/README.md

 * [Styles](#styles)

 ## Features ##
-* Automatic table of contents constructed from h1-4 tags using [tocify]
+* Automatic table of contents constructed from h1-4 tags using [tocify] and styled with [meny].
 * Images are automatically centered, thumbnailed and lightboxed using [fancybox]
 * Style with themes from [bootswatch], optionally including a style switch.
 * Code blocks automatically highlighted using [highlight.js], optionally including a style switch.